Azure/azure-rest-api-specs/specification/chaos/resource-manager/readme.md

 suppressions:
   - code: TrackedExtensionResourcesAreNotAllowed
     from: openapi.json
-    where: $.definitions.Target
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{parentProviderNamespace}/{parentResourceType}/{parentResourceName}/providers/Microsoft.Chaos/targets/{targetName}"].get
     reason: Not actually a tracked resource, but location property is required to avoid breaking changes
   - code: RequestSchemaForTrackedResourcesMustHaveTags
     from: openapi.json
-    where: $.definitions.Target
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{parentProviderNamespace}/{parentResourceType}/{parentResourceName}/providers/Microsoft.Chaos/targets/{targetName}"].put
     reason: Not actually a tracked resource, but location property is required to avoid breaking changes
   - code: TrackedExtensionResourcesAreNotAllowed
+    from: openapi.json
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{parentProviderNamespace}/{parentResourceType}/{parentResourceName}/providers/Microsoft.Chaos/targets/{targetName}"].put
+    reason: Not actually a tracked resource, but location property is required to avoid breaking changes
+  - code: TrackedResourcePatchOperation
     from: openapi.json
     where: $.definitions.Target
     reason: Not actually a tracked resource, but location property is required to avoid breaking changes
   - code: AvoidAdditionalProperties
     from: openapi.json
     where: $.definitions.Target.properties.properties
     reason: Existing GA-exposed resource which relies on additionalProperties currently.
 Our RP will release a V2 in the future.
   - code: PatchBodyParametersSchema
     from: openapi.json
     reason: already used in GA api version, fixing it will cause breaking change
 ```

 ### Tag: package-preview-2024-03